 - Where it is necessary to perform the contract with you and appropriate measures are in place to safeguard your rights.

 - In limited circumstances, with your explicit written consent and where appropriate measures are in place to safeguard your rights.

 If we make an automated decision on the basis of any particularly sensitive personal information, we must have either your explicit written consent or it must be justified in the public interest, and we must also put in place appropriate measures to safeguard your rights.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.

 04 How do we share your personal data?

-We may share your personal data with Company Group entities and with third parties in accordance with the GDPR.
-Where we share your data with a data processor, we will put the appropriate legal framework in place in order to cover such transfer and processing (Articles 26, 28 and 29).
-Furthermore, where we share your data with any entity outside the EEA, we will put appropriate legal frameworks in place, notably controller-to-controller (2004/915/EC) and controller-to-processor (2010/87/EU) Standard Contract Clauses approved by the European Commission, in order to cover such transfers (Articles 44 ff.
-GDPR).
+We may share your personal data with Company Group entities and with third parties in accordance with the UK GDPR.
+Where we share your data with a data processor, we will put the appropriate legal framework in place in order to cover such transfer and processing.
+Furthermore, where we share your data with any entity outside the UK, we will put appropriate legal frameworks in place, in order to cover such transfers.

-Subject to your prior consent, your personal data may be transferred to, stored, and further processed by strategic partners that work with us to provide our products and services or help us market to customers.
+Subject to prior receiving your consent, your personal data may be transferred to, stored, and further processed by strategic partners that work with us to provide our products and services or help us market to customers.

 SoftBank Corp.
 Affiliates and Corporate Business Transactions